 Addiction treatment has long been dominated by approaches that require complete abstinence as a precondition.
 But “abstinence-only” treatments have been shown to offer little benefit to most people with substance use issues who may not yet be ready to commit to a goal of abstinence at the onset of treatment.
-In addition, many people who need help do not enter treatment out of concern that they will be stigmatized as an “addict.”
+In addition, many people who need help do not enter treatment out of concern that they will be stigmatized as an “addict”.
 Currently, the vast majority of people with substance issues or other risky and addictive behaviors do not receive necessary help.
 Our approach is different and offers truly individualized treatment for those wishing to address problematic substance use and other mental health issues.
 We understand how shame and stigma may prevent people from seeking help and realize how important the therapeutic relationship is.
 We view that as a critical foundation of our work.
 We also work to create a safe and non-judgmental environment where our clients can begin to make positive and lasting changes.

 Dr. Andrew Tatarsky, the founder and director of the Center for Optimal Living, is a clinical psychologist, program director, trainer, author and advocate with over 35 years’ experience in the addiction and mental health field.
 He has dedicated his career to improving treatment by giving clients the individualized, evidence-based care that they want and deserve.